Hidden tail chains and recurrence equations for dependence parameters associated with extremes of higher-order Markov chains: Introduction

-\paragraph{Organization of the paper.} In Section~\ref{sec:th_res}, we state our main theoretical results for higher-order tail chains with affine update functions under rather broad assumptions on the extremal behaviour of both asymptotically dependent and asymptotically independent Markov chains.
-As in previous accounts (\cite{perf94,resnzebe13a,janssege14}, \cite{kulisoul} and \cite{papaetal17}, our results only need the homogeneity (and not the stationarity) of the Markov chain and therefore, we state our results in terms of homogeneous Markov chains with initial distribution $F_0$.\ In Section~\ref{sec:SDE} we study hidden tail chains of asymptotically independent and asymptotically dependent Markov chains with standardized marginal distributions.
-Subsequently, in Section~\ref{sec:autocovariance} we characterise closed-form solutions for the norming functions for a class of asymptotically independent Markov chains, with the structure of these functions paralleling that of the autocovariance in Yule--Walker equations.\ In Section~\ref{sec:examples_section}, we provide examples of Markov chains constructed from widely studied joint distributions.
-All proofs are postponed to Section~\ref{sec:proofs}.
+The limit theory developed in this paper is the first that considers asymptotic independence when studying extreme values of any structured process other than a first-order Markov processes.
+The extension to $k$th order Markov processes opens the possibility to developing similar theory for much broader classes of graphical models.
+Studying multivariate extreme values on graphical structures has been a rich vein of research recently, with several influential papers such as \cite{engehitz19, segers2019one, asensege2022} and \cite{ engelke2020sparse}.
+However, all these papers focus on the case of all underlying distributions of cliques on the graph being asymptotically dependent.
+We believe that the results in this paper will help to unlock these approaches to enable the case when some, or all, cliques have asymptotic independence. \paragraph{Organization of the paper.} In Section~\ref{sec:th_res}, we state our main theoretical results for higher-order tail chains with affine update functions under rather broad assumptions on the extremal behaviour of both fully asymptotically dependent and fully asymptotically independent Markov chains.
+As in previous accounts (\cite{perf94,resnzebe13a,janssege14}, \cite{kulisoul} and \cite{papaetal17}), our results only need the homogeneity (and not the stationarity) of the Markov chain and therefore, we state our results in terms of homogeneous Markov chains with initial distribution $F_0$.\ In Section~\ref{sec:SDE} we study hidden tail chains of asymptotically independent and asymptotically dependent stationary Markov chains with standardized marginal distributions.
+Subsequently, in Section~\ref{sec:autocovariance} we characterise closed-form solutions for the norming functions for a class of asymptotically independent Markov chains, with the structure of these functions paralleling that of the autocovariance in Yule--Walker equations.\ In Section~\ref{sec:examples_section}, we provide examples of Markov chains constructed from widely studied joint distributions including a Markov chain which is neither fully asymptotically independent or dependent.\ All proofs are postponed to Appendix~\ref{sec:proofs}.